mtjakobczyk/oci-book/chapter03/README.md

 :computer: **Execute on:** Your machine
 :dart: **Context:** Shell with TF_VAR_* environment variables set as in ~/tfvars.env.sh

+    source ~/tfvars.env.sh
     cd git/oci-book/chapter03/3-terraform/1-provider-only
     terraform init

 :wrench: **Task:**  Inspect the size of OCI provider for Terraform binary
 :computer: **Execute on:** Your machine

     du -sh .terraform